reverentgeek/blog/src/site/posts/wordcamp-eu-2024-illustrations.md

 ![1962 Fiat 500 at the National Automobile Museum](/content/images/wordcamp-eu-2024/1962-fiat-auto-museum.jpeg)

-## Let me Draw for You!
+## Let Me Draw for You!

+Would you like one of my custom avatars?
+Or how about for your team?
+Check out the [options available on my store](/shop/#commission).

-Does drawing avatars, caricatures, or other custom illustrations sound like a fun way to engage your audience?
-I would absolutely love more opportunities to do this kind of work.
+Or, does drawing avatars, caricatures, and other custom illustrations sound like a fun way to engage your audience?
+I would absolutely love more opportunities to do this kind of work!
 [Let's talk](mailto:david@reverentgeek.com)!